Cosmic Dynamics in Einstein-Cartan Theory: Analysing Hubble Tension through Curvature and Torsion field: Results Analysis

 After a series of intuitive insights into the aforementioned figures, we now return to the analysis of the physical framework.
 It is well known that torsion and curvature are two independent geometric parameters.
 In classical theory, curvature alone is sufficient to describe the distortion of spacetime, whereas in EC theory, both torsion and curvature are required for a complete description.
 Notably, due to the profound connection between torsion and spin in EC theory, there has been a growing interest in identifying physical phenomena or matter corresponding to torsion in actual observations, with dark matter being one of the prominent candidates.

 In this paper, we propose a hypothesis that the Hubble parameter is proportional to the torsion, \(H = -\alpha\phi\), thereby linking the rate of cosmic expansion to geometric properties.
 While this is not the first theoretical attempt to establish such a connection (as curvature \(k\) has long been incorporated in the FLRW metric), torsion's inherent asymmetry indirectly influences the dynamical evolution of matter.
 This affects the large-scale structure of the universe in a manner distinct from curvature, and directly influences the rate of cosmic expansion.
-Therefore, the aforementioned proportionality assumption carries a certain degree of theoretical justification.
+Further combining with the numerical simulation results in \cite{Granda_2019}, we can consider that this assumption conforms to physical logic.

 To explore the relationship between various physical parameters in the figures, we examine several comparisons to identify their internal connections.